 Help method

-The SUM shall include the help information about method installation, in terms of the actions to be performed by the user, how to invoke the function, possible errors, how to resolve them and what results to expect.
+The SUM shall include the help information about the actions to be performed by the user, how to invoke the function, possible errors, how to resolve them and what results to expect.

 Screen definitions and operations

 The SUM shall include the description of the dimensions and capabilities of the visual display screen.